-- whether the arrangement being considered will cause the hourly paid employee to work more than 40 hours in one workweek, thus incurring eligibility for overtime compensation
+- Determine whether the arrangement being considered will cause an hourly paid employee to work more than 40 hours in one workweek, thus incurring eligibility for overtime compensation

-- whether any revision to the salary or job description is appropriate
+- Determine whether any revision to the salary or job description is appropriate

-- a plan for communication between the employee and the supervisor and other relevant persons
+- Create a plan for communication between the employee and the supervisor and other relevant persons

-- whether the alternative work arrangements should provide for a trial period
+- Discuss whether the alternative work arrangements should provide for a trial period

 Readiness Check for Working Remotely

-- If you require a remote desktop connect to connect to your work computer from home, talk with your department I.T.
+Internet Access and VPNIf you require a remote desktop connect to connect to your work computer from home, talk with your department I.T.
 Tech or email the Huskertech Help Center at firstname.lastname@example.org about VPN.

 Think of any other program(s) that you use regularly and request assistance from your I.T.
 Tech if needed.